In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

 This section presents our main results: softmax attention is capable of (i) emulating \textit{task-specific attention heads} in-context (\cref{sec:in_context_sim_attn}), (ii) emulating statistical models in-context (\cref{sec:att_emu_stat: another construction}), and (iii) emulating any network (with linear projections) in-context (\cref{sec:attn_sim_all_nets}).
+Unlike \cref{sec:examples} requiring a separate task-specific module for each algorithm, here we fix one frozen module $\Attn^\star$ and show that suitable prompts instruct it to emulate every algorithm in the target class.
+This establishes universality: one set of weights executes a library of algorithms through prompt programming.